This article will explore the Notion API, mainly getting an API key and querying a database.

-Then there is one last thing we need to add, and that is a Notion-Version header.
+Then there is one last thing we need to add: a Notion-Version header.
 Head over to the header section of your API client and add one like this:

 Now hit the send button and see what we'll get in return.